By Teresa Currivan, LMFT, Parent Coach

 - Relates to adults easily

 Often, gifted children exhibit an ability to interact well with adults.
 They can use language more akin to that of adults and talk about things at a deeper level.
 This is somewhat logical if their cognitive and interest skills are advanced for their age group.
 Does your child have long conversations with and seek out that scientist-neighbor more than kids his own age?
 Encourage the friendship.
-Who says we have to hang out with people our own age all the time?
+Who says we have to hang out with people our own age all the time.

 The other side to this is that a gifted child may be socially out of sync with her peers.
-While much of the emphasis for these children, starting from preschool is to help them “get along” better with their same age peers, finding peers who are wired like them is going to be more helpful initially.
-As they grow into an understanding of themselves and why they are different, they will be better equipped to socially interact with same age peers.
+While much of the emphasis for these children, starting from preschool is to help them “get along” better with their same-age peers, finding peers who are wired like them is going to be more helpful initially.
+As they grow into an understanding of themselves and why they are different, they will be better equipped to socially interact with same-age peers.

 - Can hold attention to a task longer than normal when engaged

 Gifted kids can get into a book or video, create a project like writing a story or drawing artwork for hours with a sense of deep concentration.
 At the same time, giftedness can also bring intense perfectionism and frustration at not being able to master a task that they can so easily envision.
+Once older, most gifted children prefer to go deeply into a topic that they enjoy.
+These same children may appear inattentive in a typical school setting, and sometimes even as early as preschool.

 One baby I observed could turn over onto his back, but not the other way around.
 As he tried to turn back the other way, he would get extremely frustrated.
 So much so that his usually patient mom had to control herself not to help him flip the other way.
 His frustration felt bigger than most babies’.